DFIRmadness/5pillars/5-Pillars.md

 [PenTester Academy](https://www.pentesteracademy.com/) - The video quality isn't amazing, but the write-ups, walk throughs and lab environment are great.
 You can catch great deals on the membership from time to time.
 The pricing is between $49 and $69 a month depending on when you catch them.
 Well worth it for the [Attack and Defense Labs](https://www.pentesteracademy.com/).

+[PenTester Labs](https://pentesterlab.com/) - These are great labs!
+They are pentesting focused but they have a lot other skills and labs for building your base knowledge.
+Once you get a membership you download walkthroughs and an accompanying ISO (a virtual machine image).

 # Security Specific Studies and InfoSec Immersion

+**Start your immersion immediately!**

 Once you have a good handle on fundamentals or need some movtivation (or just a break from the more basic stuff)